artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 This CMS is based on stable, mature technologies like [Rails](http://rubyonrails.org/), [Bootstrap](http://getbootstrap.com/), [Turbolinks](https://github.com/turbolinks/turbolinks) and [CoffeeScript](http://coffeescript.org/), and gradually adopts modern client-side technologies like [React](https://facebook.github.io/react/) and [Browserify](http://browserify.org).

-There are smaller CMSes for specific use cases, that all use the same infrastructure
+There are smaller CMSes for specific use cases, that all use the [same Ruby infrastructure][watt]

  * Starting Auctions
  * Configuring Fairs